kreijack/bombrowser/tests/TESTS.md

 Expected results:
 - The window "Assembly" is showed
 - The date on the title is replaced by "LATEST"
+- Each code listed, has the "date to" date empty

 Passed: [X]